bszwej/scala-3-crash-course/README.md

 7. **(In preparation)** New kinds of types: type lambdas, match types, dependent functions, polymorphic functions
 8. **(In preparation)** Type class derivation
 9. **(In preparation)** Macros

+## Solutions

+Solutions to all exercises can be found in the [`solutions`](https://github.com/bszwej/scala-3-crash-course/tree/master/src/main/scala/solutions) package.